The top 4 highest paying nursing jobs

 10. Home health nurse

-As technology continues to fuel the medical industry, patient care has become increasingly mobile, leading to a rise in home health nurses assisting patients in their home after leaving a clinical setting.
+As technology continues to fuel the medical industry and the COVID-19 pandemic shifted the way care is delivered, patient care has become increasingly mobile, leading to a rise in home health nurses assisting patients in their home after leaving a clinical setting.
 This could be short-term or long-term care, and daily responsibilities are similar to those of a nurse in a hospital setting.

 11. Telemedicine nurse

-Here's a rising nursing field that might interest you!
+The telemedicine nursing field is growing, especially in the wake of the COVID-19 pandemic.
 Telemedicine nurses use video technology to connect with patients regardless of location for monitoring, check-ups, consultations, and more.
-As of Spring 2017, 70% of healthcare providers are using telemedicine tools to connect with patients, so nurses with a passion for technology could find a niche they love.
+With the increased use of telemedicine tools among healthcare providers to connect with patients, nurses with a passion for technology could find a niche they love.

 12. Nursing informatics